-Example, if your homeowners policy begins every November 1st, then your annual premium is paid at that time, for the upcoming 12-months.
-If you sell your home six months later, you have only used six months worth of your policy.
+For example, if your homeowner's policy begins every November 1st, then your annual premium is paid at that time, for the upcoming 12-months.
+If you sell your home six months later, you have only used six months' worth of your policy.
 Since you have already paid for the entire year, a refund is now due for the unused portion.

 In order to get this money, you are going to need to actually cancel the Homeowner’s Insurance policy.
 If you do not actually cancel the policy, then the premium already paid will not be refunded.

 The insurance company has to be notified in order to cancel the policy.
-Once you do that, they have to refund the portion of the year’s policy which you did not use.
+Once you do that, they have to refund the portion of the year's policy that you did not use.

-If you have any other questions, feel free to give me a call.
+If you have any other questions, feel free to give us a call.